rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 We're _hopeful_ that the v1 release will be ready by this summer, but we can't guarantee a release date at this time (we're very busy here at RokuCommunity).
 You can track our progress in the [v1.0.0 milestone](https://github.com/rokucommunity/brighterscript/milestone/1).

-At the time of this publication, the latest brighterscript v1 alpha is `v1.0.0-alpha.27`.
-You can try out the latest version of brighterscript v1 alphas by running:
+At the time of this publication, the latest BrighterScript v1 alpha is `v1.0.0-alpha.27`.
+You can try out the latest version of BrighterScript v1 alphas by running:
 ```bash
 npm install brighterscript@next
 ```

-## Fixes transpiles of Typecasts wrapped in parens
+## Fixes transpile bug for typecast expressions wrapped in parentheses
 <!-- 2024-01-08 (for v1.0.0-alpha.25 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript/pull/998 -->

 Fixes #986